Portugapt/LearnHub/Courses/Data Engineering, Big Data, and Machine Learning on GCP/4 - Building Resilient Streaming Analytics Systems on GCP/W2M2 Quiz.md

 - [X] Clients and Bigtable are in same zone
 - [ ] Use HDD instead of SDD
 - [X] Add more nodes

+# BigQuery advanced functionality and performance considerations

+Q1
+Which of the following practices help optimize BigQuery queries?

+- [X] Put the largest table on the left
+- [X] Filter early and often
+- [ ] Use COUNT(DISTINCT) instead of APPROX_COUNT_DISTINCT
+- [X] Avoid using unnecessary columns